LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

   Falmer Warmonger
   Arch Cultist (Dragonborn DLC)
-  The different Members of the Silver Blood Family (Killable during the the Forsworn Conspiracy)
+  The different Members of the Silver Blood Family (Killable during the the Forsworn Conspiracy) Revered and Serpentine Dragons from one DLC
+  Borkul the Beast (Forsworn)

 Level 25 Scrolls:
   General Tullius